Bamboo Composite vs Wood: A Sustainable Choice for Outdoor Construction in Kenya

 Common Challenges with Wood

-Vulnerability to termites and other pests
+Vulnerability to Pests: Wood is susceptible to termites and other pests.

 These factors increase both maintenance effort and lifetime cost, especially in exposed outdoor applications.